 Megan Hillyard was appointed to director of the Administrative Services Department in 2017.
 The department oversees county divisions including Facilities, Contracts & Procurement, and Information Services.
 Prior to this appointment, Megan served as the department’s Associate Director, and as the Associate Deputy Mayor for Finance and Administration.

 Megan first came to Salt Lake County as the Community Relations Specialist in July 2008, serving former Mayor Peter Corroon.
-She has also worked as an Administrative Assistant for a member of the County Council.
+She has also worked as a Senior Policy Advisor for a member of the County Council.

 Megan is a graduate of the University of Utah, where she received a BA degree in English and a master’s degree in International Affairs and Global Enterprise.
-She is married and enjoys running, cycling and traveling.
+Megan and her husband live in Salt Lake City with their little girl Rosie.
+Megan enjoys running, cycling and traveling.

 Prior to her appointed as Community Services Department Director, Holly Yocom served as associate director of the department for two years.
 Before working for Salt Lake County, Holly was Executive Director of the Utah Film Center where she managed a multi-million